 In 2007, Terroride and Dracula’s Castle both received new scenes and features.
 The additions to Dracula’s Castle included the animatronic Headless Horseman and a large gargoyle among other things.
 The owl perched above the loading area got an updated recording in 2010.
 Dracula used to be found in the room after the Headless Horseman, but that figure now stands in one of the towers outside, replacing a smaller Dracula which had been there previously.

 Dracula’s Castle was given the Hollywood treatment in 1987 when scenes for an episode of the short-lived TV series Werewolf were filmed at Lagoon.
-Some scenes were shot at the Roller Coaster station and other spots on the South Midway, but the climax was filmed at Dracula’s Castle.
-The episode aired on Fox in March of 1988.
+Some scenes were shot at the Roller Coaster station and other spots on the South Midway with the climax filmed at Dracula’s Castle.
+The episode aired on Fox in March 1988.

-1. The most popular ride in 1974 was Roller Coaster and Sky Ride, which was also installed the same year, took second according to a 1975 Deseret News article.
+1. The most popular ride in 1974 was Roller Coaster and Sky Ride (which was also new that year) took second according to a 1975 Deseret News article.